 With any style trend that saturates the market seemingly overnight, there’s a chance of it going out of style just as quickly.
 Remember shag carpets and parachute pants?
 Anyway, let’s address the elephant in the room.

-There’s no way to predict the style forecast, however the rule of thumb is to buy what you love.
-If you’re head over heels with a rose gold engagement ring and can’t imagine wearing any other metal, by all means buy it.
+There’s no way to predict the style forecast, but the rule of thumb is to buy what you love.
+If you’re head over heels for a rose gold engagement ring and can’t imagine wearing any other metal, by all means buy it.
 Who cares if it goes out of style?
 The important thing is that you love it.

 The bottom line is that with buying any fine jewelry there is a risk of trends going out of style.
 Let’s look at yellow gold as an example.
 For centuries, yellow gold was the dominant engagement ring choice.
 When it went out of style in the 90s did everyone toss out their gold rings?
 No. Because as we all know, gold came back around and it’s now majorly popular again.

 While it’s important to acknowledge style trends, it’s more vital to pick jewelry that speaks to your heart.
 Let that bond carry you through the peaks and valleys of trends.
 If we’ve learned anything, it’s that trends ebb and flow, but ultimately timeless pieces are always in style, no matter the metal.